 Estuaries are diverse and dynamic natural systems that are under-studied in the Pacific Northwest.
 The Treaty Council is currently studying three estuaries located along the coasts of the Strait of Juan de Fuca and Hood Canal.

 Sea-level rise due climate change generally leads to higher coastal water levels, thereby altering ecosystems through increased inundation of estuarine beaches, tidal flats, and inland and freshwater marshes.

-Estuaries are heavily influenced by freshwater, sediment, and nutrient inputs from streams.
-Concern has grown over the potential impacts climate change might have on freshwater resources and how these changes might impact estuary health.
+Healthy streams provide valuable habitat for various fish species and influence estuary health by providing freshwater inputs, sediment, and nutrients.
+Concern has grown over the potential impacts climate change might have on freshwater resources and how these changes might impact critical fisheries habitat.